GLOBAL CHANGE, COMMUNITIES, AND FAMILIES IN THAILAND

 287 McNeal Hall, 612-625-1201, firstname.lastname@example.org

 This interdisciplinary course uses a human ecological lens to examine global change that is occurring at the intersections among Thailand’s natural environment, communities, families, and culture.
 Topics include globalization, human trafficking, education, religion, environmental issues, and cultural integration/identity formation, particularly among the ethnic minority populations in northern Thailand.
-Students interact with key community leaders, village leaders, elders, and students who serve as teachers that lead to a more critical understanding of Thai culture and the contemporary issues faced by Thailand’s families and communities.
-Through digital stories, blog writings, and discussions, students will synthesize and communicate what they’ve learned.
+Students interact with key community leaders, village leaders, elders, and students who serve as teachers that lead to critical understanding of Thai culture and the contemporary issues faced by Thailand’s families and communities.
+Through journal writing, digital stories, blog writings, and discussions, students will synthesize, integrate, apply, and communicate what they’ve learned.

 Student Learning Outcomes